Twelve-inch single: Pre-vinyl period

-Gramophone records had been introduced in the latter portion of the 19th century, with several pioneers involved in sound reproduction development such as Thomas Edison and Emilie Berliner.
+Gramophone records had been introduced in the latter portion of the 19th century, with several pioneers involved in sound reproduction development such as Thomas Edison and Emile Berliner.
 Berliner along with Eldridge R. Johnson merged their efforts within the industry to form the Victor Talking Machine Company in New Jersey, USA and perfected the use of 5 and 7-inch rotating shellac discs for sound replay from 1889, with 10-inch records appearing in 1901.
 In 1903 12-inch discs were introduced by Victor, on their Deluxe label, these able to play for up to four minutes, increasing the available length of a song or speech on the smaller formats.
 These first 12-inch releases were all by the Victor Grand Concert Band, led by Frederick W. Hager.
 During the 1910s discs became the standard sound reproduction format, although the speeds used could vary between manufacturers until 78 rpm became the norm from around 1925.
 An album would consist of several of these single discs packaged together.
 These brittle shellac discs remained a popular medium through the first attempt to introduce vinyl records in 1931, the subsequent move towards microgroove formats from 1948, and would survive until the early 1960s.